 Cancers grow and spread because tumor cells have developed ways to evade elimination by the immune system.
 One of the most exciting recent discoveries in cancer therapy has been the identification of ways to release the “brakes” that tumor cells can place on immune cells, thereby allowing the immune system to once again mount a response to the tumor.
 This new approach, known as immune checkpoint inhibition, has the potential to not only reduce tumor growth like traditional therapies, but potentially eliminate the cancer entirely in some patients.

 A key priority at Five Prime is building a comprehensive and complementary portfolio of immuno-oncology therapeutic candidates that will impact the tumor microenvironment by inhibiting immune check points, macrophages, and regulatory T cells, and by activating T cell agonist pathways.
-Our protein discovery platform is ideally suited to identify novel targets for next-generation immuno-oncology therapeutics, either as part of our own development programs or through our collaborations with leading pharmaceutical and biotech companies, such as Bristol-Myers Squibb (BMS) and bluebird bio.
+Our protein discovery platform is ideally suited to identify novel targets for next-generation immuno-oncology therapeutics, either as part of our own development programs or through our collaborations with leading pharmaceutical and biotech companies.

 Internal Immuno-Oncology Drug Discovery Programs